Chaos Calls 01: Learning Visit

 Joe nods, “OK, we’ll just have to fight free form using two of the other swords we have here in the club, and we’ll have to use the remote sensor suits.
 Since you seem to be so good I want to see if you can score twice before I make five touches.”

 When we break I move back, and turn my wrist to flick the tip of my sword back across his stomach before he can react to block it.
 The point touches his left side before he can knock my sword out of contact.
-The umpire calls a halt to assess the contact in light of our ground rules; they’re enough different he has to check them with care.
+The umpire calls a halt to assess the contact in light of our ground rules, as they’re enough different he has to check them with care.
 He declares a no score touch to me: a nick but not restrictive.
-Joe nods, and we get set.
+Joe nods yes, and we get set.

 I’m facing the door, in mid-step toward it, when it opens to let Mr Benson walk in wearing a set of fencing clothes.
 I didn’t think fencing was that popular here in the USA, but I must be mistaken.
 He stops, looks at me, blinks, and smiles.
 He walks toward me while holding out his hand, “Mister Adams, I’m glad I finally get a chance to meet you in person.
 Please accept my apologies for the problem with that quote, and your visit to my office.
 Things have changed.
 And thank you for allowing Small and Little to sub-contract all that work to us.”